Act in Relation to Service: Act for the relief of Indian Slaves and Prisoners

 When Young called for an act on slavery, he referenced both African and Indian slavery.
-After the name of the bill changed from "An Act in Relation to African Slavery", it lost all mention of race, except in the section on sexual conduct, and technically included Indian slavery.
-However, in the following month the legislature passed a similar law specific to Indian slavery, with increased educational requirements for Indian slaves over African slaves.
-The requirement for ownership was also considerable less, with Indian slaves only having to be in possession of white person.
-Utah is unique in that it had an active enslavement of both Africans and Indians.
+After the name of the bill changed from "An Act in Relation to African Slavery," the bill lost all mention of race, except in the section on sexual conduct, and technically included Indian slavery.
+However, the following month, the legislature passed a similar law specific to Indian slavery, with increased educational requirements for Indian slaves over African slaves.
+The requirement for ownership was also considerably lower since Indian slaves having to be only in possession of a white person.
+Utah was unique in actively enslaving both Africans and Indians.

 Repeal

 The slavery portion of the act was repealed on June 19, 1862, when Congress prohibited slavery in all US territories.
 The anti-miscegenation portion remained in effect until 1963.